Yoann Fréget: Early career

 Fréget's musical career started as early as the age of 15, soon after he discovered Gospel music through a concert of the well-known choir 'Gospelize It!
 Mass Choir', directed by Emmanuel Pi Djob; one of the most famous Gospel music pioneer in France, originally from Cameroon.
 This concert was a deeply transformative musical and spiritual experience for Yoann.

-Only a few months after, Fréget succeeded the audition to integrate the professional ensemble of nearly 100 singers, and quickly became not only one of the very few soloists of the choir, but also the younger one, giving a stirring rendition of 'Amazing Grace' at every concert and touring France with the group for more than 3 years.
+Only a few months after, Fréget succeeded the audition to integrate the professional ensemble of nearly 100 singers, and quickly became not only one of the very few soloists of the choir, but also the younger one, giving a stirring rendition of "Amazing Grace" at every concert and touring France with the group for more than 3 years.

 By the age of 18, Fréget began touring as lead singer for various popular gospel, soul, and rhythm & blues bands around France, such as BRBB (Otis Redding Tribute Band), The Soul Travelers Gospel Quartet, Gospel Shakers and Gospel Jam.
 He also created his own band at the time, along with a tribute for Stevie Wonder.

-Later on, Fréget appeared as soloist in the most famous European gospel choir, 'Gospel Pour 100 Voix' ('The 100 Voices of Gospel').
-His talent was nurtured and enhanced through collaboration with excellent American gospel singers, such as Malik Young, Linda Lee Hopkins, Francine Ealey Murphy, and Tori Robinson.
-While associated with 'Gospel Pour 100 Voix', he performed on some of the most prestigious stages in Europe, including all the Zéniths, Paris-Bercy Arena, and Brussel's Cirque Royal in Belgium.
+Later on, Fréget appeared as soloist in the European gospel choir, 'Gospel Pour 100 Voix' ('The 100 Voices of Gospel').
+He collaborated with American gospel singers, including Malik Young, Linda Lee Hopkins, Francine Ealey Murphy, and Tori Robinson.
+While associated with 'Gospel Pour 100 Voix', he performed at the Zéniths, Paris-Bercy Arena, and Brussel's Cirque Royal in Belgium.

 In 2008 and at the age of 21, Fréget graduated as a Music Therapist from the University of Montpellier.
 While there, he worked extensively with autistic children, as well as teenagers with stuttered speech syndrome (SSS).
 In the latter case, Fréget was teaching from experience, as he himself has been affected by severe stuttering disorder from the age of 3 to 19 years old.
 He totally overcame SSS through the practice of music and meditation.